New South Wales Government Architect: Chris Johnson (1995–2005)

-During the Sydney 2000 Olympic Games he established a design review panel and a design directorate to oversee the design and procurement of the public domain for Sydney Olympic Park and other significant projects.
+In preparation for the Sydney 2000 Olympic Games he established a design review panel and a design directorate to oversee the design and procurement of venues and the public domain for Sydney Olympic Park and other significant projects.

+Supporting the direct personal interest of Premier Bob Carr in improving apartment building design in Sydney, the Government Architect developed a Flat Design Pattern Book in November 2001.
+The Pattern Book displayed a series of case studies that exemplified good design of apartments.
+The design controls were then legislated through SEPP 65 Design Quality of Residential Flat Development in July 2002.

-A range of important projects were designed in the office, most noticeably the Conservatorium of Music (2002), the upgrade of Circular Quay (2002) and the upgrading of George Street and Railway Square (2000).
-Another major achievement was the "Houses of the Future Exhibition" during the Year of the Built Environment (2004).
-Johnson retired as Government Architect in July 2005, and went on to become executive director of the Department of Planning, and is currently Chief Executive of Urban Taskforce, a property development lobby group.
+A range of important projects were designed in the office, most notably the Sydney Conservatorium of Music (2002), upgrade of Circular Quay (2002) and the upgrades of George Street and Railway Square (2000).
+Another major achievement was the Houses of the Future exhibition during the Year of the Built Environment (2004).

+Johnson retired as Government Architect in July 2005, and went on to become executive director of the Department of Planning, and Chief Executive of Urban Taskforce, a property development lobby group from 2011—2019.

 Johnson's tenure was not without criticism, given major opportunities for development of the city fringes at both Barangaroo and the former Carlton & United Breweries site at Broadway that, according to some critics, failed to lack vision.
 He is a major proponent of increased housing density.